questdb/kafka-questdb-connector/readme.md

 ## Target Table Considerations
 When a target table does not exist in QuestDB then it will be automatically created when a first row arrives.
 This is recommended approach for development and testing.

 In production, it's recommended to [create tables manually via SQL](https://questdb.io/docs/reference/sql/create-table/).
-This gives you more control over the table schema and allows you to create indexes.
+This gives you more control over the table schema and allows using the symbol type, create indexes, etc.

+## FAQ
+Q: Does this connector work with Schema Registry?

+A: The Connector does not care about serialization strategy used.
+It relies on Kafka Connect converters to deserialize data.
+Converters can be configured using `key.converter` and `value.converter` options, see the configuration section.

+Q: I'm getting this error: `org.apache.kafka.connect.errors.DataException: JsonConverter with schemas.enable requires "schema" and "payload" fields and may not contain additional fields.
+If you are trying to deserialize plain JSON data, set schemas.enable=false in your converter configuration.`

+A: This error means that the connector is trying to deserialize data using a converter that expects a schema.
+The connector does not use schemas, so you need to configure the converter to not expect a schema.
+For example, if you are using JSON converter, you need to set `value.converter.schemas.enable=false` or `key.converter.schemas.enable=false` in the connector configuration.

+Q: Does this connector work with Debezium?

+A: Yes, it's been tested with Debezium as a source.
+Bear in mind that QuestDB is meant to be used as append-only database hence updates should be translated as new inserts.